RocketBus/clickbus-api-doc/src/v1.0/booking.md

  - When the user purchase "n" tickets using offline payment a payment order will be sent to him
  - When the user has paid in the specified convenience store, the payment gateway may late between 1 and 8 hours to confirm the payment, being in the most of cases 1 hour
  - When the payment is success, the tickets will send via email to the client automatically
- - The booking process may fail mainly because one of the seats in the order haven been sold to other client (_Contact with us to fix this issues_)
+ - The booking process may fail mainly because one of the seats in the order haven been sold to other client (_We will contact with the client for a relocation_)
  - Current Configuration (_This values could be change depending the conflicts over the bookings_):
      - Is not possible buy tickets with less than 24 hrs before the departure.
      - Is not possible buy when amount is less than $MX15.00 or greater than $MX10,000.00